thegamecracks/thegamecracks.github.io/docs/python/syspath.rst

 inside them, importing those submodules is no longer as intuitive as you might think.

-Take for example the following layout:
+Take for example the following layout, which we'll continue to reference for the next section:

 .. code-block:: python
     :force: